Vienna

 UNESCO World Heritage) taking in many of the major sights found there.

-The tour can be adapted but usually includes the State Opera, the National Library, the Church of the Augustinians, the Spanish Riding School, the Hofburg, Heldenplatz, Parliament, Rathaus, Burgtheater, University of Vienna, the Holocaust Memorial, the Plague Column and St Stephen's Cathedral.
+The tour can be adapted but usually includes the State Opera, the National Library, the Church of the Augustinians, the Spanish Riding School, the Hofburg, Heldenplatz, Parliament, Rathaus, Burgtheater, University of Vienna, the Plague Column and St Stephen's Cathedral.

 Top